-Savi Sirikci was a student at UCLA and found it extremely difficult to find an apartment off-campus that was not only reasonably priced, but also provided a manageable commute.
-Being inspired by his own housing woes, Savi established Zuma and began to run the company from an at-home office.
-In December of 2008, Zuma rented its first apartment to UCLA students.
-The passion and dedication that Savi began with started to translate into his work and Zuma was born.
+Savas Sirikci was a student at UCLA and found it extremely difficult to find an off campus UCLA apartment for rent that was reasonably priced, but also provided a manageable commute.
+Being inspired by his own housing woes, Savas established Zuma and began to run the company from an at-home office.
+In December of 2008, Zuma rented its first UCLA apartment in westwood.
+The passion and dedication that Savas began with started to translate into his work and Zuma was born.

 Zuma began to establish itself as a leasing company that focused its time and efforts in improving student housing in west LA, but as a company known for its opportunities and growth within.
 Zuma began to expand into a larger company in which it was providing jobs and internships to its own tenants.
 By employing their own tenants, the staff was now able to share their own experiences with students who found themselves in a similar situation.

 The International Student Department at UCLA gave official sponsorship to Zuma housing.
-As a service to its customers, Zuma was now able to work with UCLA to provide the best experience possible for new tenants.
-Students began to form relationships with each other through Zuma’s shared space layout that the company quickly started to see a positive trend in terms of building connections.
+As a service to its customers, Zuma was now able to work with UCLA to provide the best UCLA apartments in westwood for new tenants.
+Students began to form relationships with each other and find rooms for rent in Westwood through Zuma.
+The company quickly started to see a positive trend in terms of building connections.
 The philosophy of Zuma at this time was to not only provide housing, but to connect people who were relocating from all over the world to further their education in west Los Angeles.

 Zuma housing Hollywood was established in 2014, expanding the company even more.
 This location was formed to serve prospective tenants who would be attending English schools in Hollywood, LA Film School and the New York Film Academy (to name a few).
 By providing housing to those in the entertainment business, the company saw the connections that it was forming increase further.
 In total Zuma reached 300 units, providing the capacity for over 1,000 beds.